Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Methodology

-\textbf{\textit{Training:}} Both image reconstruction networks were trained using the same training corpus of fastMRI and HCP data described above.
+\textbf{\textit{Training:}} All image reconstruction networks were trained using the same training corpus of fastMRI and HCP data described above, which consisted of more than 250,000 image slices.
 To minimize graphical processing unit (GPU) memory requirements, networks were trained to reconstruct 2D, rather than 3D, data \cite{Eo2021}.
 Hence, the training corpus was utilized as a stack of independent 2D $75 \times 25$ brain image/masked $k$-space pairs.
 Data were further augmented by adding random amounts of synthetic Gaussian noise to the input during training, with a variable magnitude range that mimicked the SNR expected during implementation.
 Individual networks were trained for each undersampling mask.

-A custom loss function was defined to calculate the mean square error (MSE) with the background region outside the brain/head masked.
-This masking encourages the neural networks to focus on improving image structure within the brain rather than denoising the background \cite{Sun2019}.
-Masking was performed in regions where the normalized reference images had a signal magnitude less than 0.005.

-Each network was trained for up to 100 epochs.
-AUTOMAP training utilized a learning rate of 0.0001 and the RMSprop optimizer.
-Unrolled AI networks were trained with a learning rate of 0.001 and the Adam optimizer.

-Two separate AUTOMAP networks were trained for each reconstruction task, one to reconstruct real image data and one to reconstruct imaginary image data.
-AUTOMAP networks received the same complex $k$-space input data but were shown different (real or imaginary) reference images.
+Hyperparameters such as learning rate, and number of unrolls or cascades were selected via manual tuning on a validation subset, balancing training stability, reconstruction fidelity, and GPU memory constraints.